Branson determined to find cause of Virgin spaceship crash, pilots identified

 “If we can overcome it, we will make absolutely certain that the dream lives on,” he said.

-Alsbury was flying for the ninth time aboard SpaceShipTwo, including serving as the co-pilot on its first rocket-powered test flight on April 29, 2013, according to his biography on the company’s website.
+He was flying for the ninth time aboard SpaceShipTwo, including serving as the co-pilot on the vehicle’s first rocket-powered test flight on April 29, 2013, according to his biography on the company’s website.

+He was found dead in the aircraft, Kern County Sheriff Donny Youngblood said on Friday.

-Siebold parachuted from SpaceShipTwo and was found with serious injuries by rescuers, who took him by helicopter to Antelope Valley Hospital, the Kern County Sheriff’s Office said in a statement.
+Siebold parachuted from SpaceShipTwo and was found a mile from the fuselage, Youngblood said.
+He had moderate to major injuries and was taken by helicopter to Antelope Valley Hospital, the Sheriff’s Office said in a statement.

-He was alert and talking with his family and doctors on Saturday, Scaled Composites said in a statement, but National Transportation Safety Board acting chairman Christopher Hart said his agency’s investigators have not yet interviewed Siebold at the advice of his doctors.
+Siebold had been the pilot alongside Alsbury on SpaceShipTwo’s maiden test flight last year, according to Scaled Composites.

 Friday’s crash was the second disaster in less than a week suffered by a private space company, dealing a blow to the fledgling commercial space industry that has been taking on work traditionally done by governments.